tanvibansal2004/LeetCode-Daily-Question/README.md

 # LeetCode-Daily-Question
-Git Repository for LeetCode Daily Questions.
+This is a Git Repository for LeetCode Daily Questions.
 <br>
 Author - Tanvi Bansal